 On our second day in Guadalupe Mountains National Park, we explored the Pine Springs area.
 Quite a few trails depart from here, including one to the top of Guadalupe Peak.
 We didn’t know at the time that this is the highest point in Texas.
 If we had, we definitely would have climbed it.
 Instead, we opted to hike to Devil’s Hall.

-Devil’s Hall is a 3.8-mile round-trip hike that departs from the Pine Springs parking area and travels up a wash and then over a lot of rocks to its namesake feature.
+Devil’s Hall is a 3.8 mile (6.1 km) round-trip hike that departs from the Pine Springs parking area and travels up a wash and then over a lot of rocks to its namesake feature.
 I’m not really sure if there’s a specific name for this type of feature.
 After multiple unsuccessful attempts to describe it with words, I’ve decided to just let my photos do the explaining.

-Lucky for us, that was the extent of our rattlesnake encounters, both at Guadalupe Mountains and, thus far, ever.
+Lucky for us, this is the extent of our rattlesnake encounters, both at Guadalupe Mountains and, thus far, ever.
 Personally, I’d be okay if it stayed that way.
 It was cool to see a snake in the wild and I’m thankful no one got bitten.
 But I don’t particularly feel the need to see another one.
 Been there, done that.

-So we spent the rest of the day relaxing at our campsite, playing games and trying to avoid any more skunks, giant centipedes, rattlesnakes, or other desert creatures.
-The next morning, on our way out of the park, we drove by the most iconic of the Guadalupe Mountains – El Capitan.
-This is not to be confused with the El Capitan in Yosemite National Park.
+Anyway, we spent the rest of the day relaxing at our campsite, playing games and trying to avoid skunks, giant centipedes, rattlesnakes, and any other desert creatures.
+The next morning, on our way out of the park, we drove by the most iconic of the Guadalupe Mountains – El Capitan (this is not to be confused with the El Capitan in Yosemite National Park).
 They’re very different.
 Well, I guess there are some similarities.
 Tall, prominent, made of rock.
 But in very different locations.

 All in all, we enjoyed our time in the Guadalupe Mountains.
 Before planning this vacation, we’d never even heard of them.
-We also hadn’t spent any time in a desert, so we didn’t know what to expect.
-But the plants were very unique, the mountains were pretty, and we enjoyed experiencing this ecosystem first hand.
-If you ever happen to be driving by, it’s definitely a place worth stopping!
+We also hadn’t spent any time in a desert so we didn’t know what to expect, but we enjoyed experiencing this ecosystem first hand.
+If you ever happen to be driving by, this is definitely a place worth stopping!

 The Important Stuff: